Survivor75/JavaScript/JavaScript/README.md

-This repository contains Nuggets on the following :
+This repository contains Nuggets on the following : 1.
+JavaScript 2.
+Python 3. etc..
-1. JavaScrpt.
-2. REACTJS.
-3. Chrome-Extensions.
-4. ParticlesJS.
-5. Python